 How to use colour in a small living room

-There’s no reason why a small space can’t be colourful.
+There’s no reason why a small space can’t be colorful.
 However, if you’re going for a bold scheme, you may want to stick to a limited palette.
 Spend some time working out how the light changes in the space and reacts with your chosen hue, as the effect will be intensified in a smaller room.
-A fresh, invigorating shade could look great in the morning, but if you want to create a relaxing atmosphere for cosy evenings, a deeper, warmer colour might be more appropriate.
+A fresh, invigorating shade could look great in the morning, but if you want to create a relaxing atmosphere for cozy evenings, a deeper, warmer color might be more appropriate.